Manotick Village and Community Association, Inc.

 be given by written or published documentation and by email.
 No error or omission made in good faith in giving notice of any annual or general meeting or any adjourned meeting, whether annual or general, to any members of the Association shall invalidate such meeting or make void any proceedings taken thereat.

-were members at the time of the initiation of the meeting notice, as in 7.3.
+present who were members at the time of the initiation of the meeting notice, as in 7.3.

 7.5 Minutes shall be kept of each meeting in the Association's Minute Book.
 This will normally be accomplished by the Secretary and